Degrees with Foundation Entry

 'Foundation Entry' adds a year on to your Honours degree.
 This means it will take you four years in total to achieve your Honours degree.

 During this time you will be able to gain funding for your course and will be eligible for Tuition Fee Loans, Maintenance Loans and other financial support such as support for childcare or disabilities.
 As with all Higher Education qualifications you do not have to pay anything upfront.
-You only pay for your course when you are earning over £21,000 a year.
-The repayments are based on how much you earn.

 How will I be taught?